nicolaprezza/dBg-min/README.md

-# dBg-min: linear-time minimization of the de Bruijn graph
+# dBg-min: linear-time minimization of the de Bruijn (Wheeler) graph

 Author: Nicola Prezza.

 ### Description

-Builds the de Bruijn graph from a fasta/fastq and computes in linear time the minimum equivalent Wheeler DFA (note: this may be larger than the minimum equivalent DFA).
+Builds the de Bruijn graph from a fasta/fastq and computes in linear time the minimum equivalent Wheeler DFA using a new algorithm (to appear).

 ### Download